-In order to initiate a cash withdrawal, the plan participant logs in to their account profile via www.tiaa.org/uua and navigates via quick links to start a loan/withdrawal.
+In order to initiate a cash withdrawal, the plan participant logs in to their account profile via TIAA/UUA and navigates to start a loan/withdrawal.

-No computer access?
-Call TIAA using the dedicated phone line (800) 842-2829.
-TIAA will help the participant to initiate the proper paperwork, and will respond to the participant's key questions.
-See below for paperless transactions permitted for IRS-required and recurring minimum distributions.
+No computer access or prefer to talk to TIAA?
+Call the dedicated phone line at TIAA (800) 842-2829.
+TIAA will answer questions and help participants to initiate a request.
+See further below for paperless transactions permitted for IRS-required and recurring minimum distributions.

 Plan Signature Required

-Once a participant has completed the request, if doing so online, TIAA's system rules will ensure that the request is conveyed to UUA Retirement Plan staff for review and authorization.
-UUA staff help to verify dates of service with the local employers to support request authorizations.
-They also apply an attestation when applicable, related to the unique retired clergy-tax-treatment available under IRS rules.
+Once TIAA has received a participant's request, TIAA's system rules ensure that the request is conveyed to UUA Retirement Plan staff for review and authorization.
+UUA staff help to verify dates of service with the participant's last known UU employer to support Plan authorization of request.
+Plan staff provide clergy attestation when applicable, to support the IRS' unique retired clergy-tax-treatment.

 If submitting a paper form to TIAA, participants are advised to keep a copy for their own records.
 Do not submit distribution requests directly to the UUA staff.